-Exploring Sibenik: Things to Do & Travel Guide
+Exploring the Small Town of Sibenik, Croatia: Things to Do & Travel Guide

-On my way from Split to Zadar, I opted to make a few stops at different towns.
+On my way from Split to Zadar, I opted to make a few stops at different towns to see the most of Croatia.
 One town I’d heard good things about was Sibenik, a little bayside town with a lot of charm.
-So I stopped in little Sibenik for a few hours and it was incredibly gorgeous.
+It’s a bit of a hidden gem but easily accessible, so I stopped in little Sibenik for a few hours.
+It was incredibly gorgeous and one of my favourite stops in Croatia.

-A little bit of history: Sibenik (chi-ben-ick) has an unusual history for Croatia since it was founded by the Croats.
+Sibenik (chi-ben-ick) has an unusual history for Croatia since it was founded by the Croats.
 It’s first mentioned in 1066 and was made a city in 1169, with its origin being the current location of St. Michael’s Fortress.
 Like much of Croatia, it became a part of the Venetian Empire.
 Unlike other places in Croatia, Sibenik’s most interesting history actually wasn’t during the time of the Venetians.
 It actually thrived when it was part of Yugoslavia, and not from fishing or maritime activities but from nearby factories and power plants.
-However, it fell during the Croatian War, and was even a battlefield for six days during the September Battle of 199.
+However, it fell during the Croatian War, and was even a battlefield for six days during what they call the September Battle of 1991 or the Battle of Sibenik.

 Sibenik is fascinating in that its history is a lot different from similar towns in Croatia.
 It’s also a gorgeous place on the water and one of the places I liked best on my trip.

 There’s isn’t a lot to “do” in Sibenik apart from wander its old streets and admire the architecture.
-The town is filled with old churches you can see.
+A lot of it has really cute, unique features like oddly shaped windows, alcoves, decorative stone work.
+I thought it was super charming because Sibenik is such a small town but with all the architectural gems, it felt like there was so much to see!
 The big thing to do is climb up to St. Michael’s Fortress to see the views over the city.
 There’s also Barone Fortress but I didn’t visit.
 Sibenik also houses the Sibenik City Museum which was closed the day I visited.

 However the most stunning place for me was Sibenik Cathedral of St. James, which is a UNESCO World Heritage Site.
 Prominently situated in the town, the cathedral is in Italian Renaissance style and was completed in the 15th century.
 I found the scale of it along with the balance of detailed and bare spaces to be absolutely stunning.
 You can pay a few Kuna to see the interior, which is also beautiful.
 Sibenik’s Cathedral ranks amongst one of my own personal favourites.